balena-labs-research/python-wifi-connect/README.md

 ````

 ### http://your-device:9090/v1/healthcheck
 Check whether the API is available.
-Accessing this path will not record anything in the console.
+Accessing this path will not log anything in the console.

 #### GET

 #### Response status 200
-Requests are returned immediately and then the process is executed.
-Otherwise users would be disconnected before they were able to receive the returned response.
 ````
 {
     "message": "ok"